Click on any section to explore

 Relocation

-Moving more than 50 miles away for more than 60 days requires:
+Relocation is a parent's move of more than 50 miles from their residence for more than 60 days.

 Enforcement